1.1 If you take the world to heart, you will hurt...

 There’s a mission reason, too.

-What I know from watching activists step into the DNOS is that…
+What I know from watching activists step into the Deep-Nurturance OS is that…

 The better you take care of yourself, the better your work will be.